Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 13. Listening in on Investors’ Thoughts and Conversations (with Hailiang Chen), 2022, Journal of Financial Economics, 145, 426-444.

-"Investors’ natural desire to cast themselves in a favorable light can inadvertently lead to the propagation of noise."
+"We propose that investors’ natural desire to cast themselves in a favorable light can inadvertently lead to the propagation of noise."

 A large body of literature in neuroscience and social psychology shows that humans are wired to be meticulous about how they are perceived by others.
 In this paper, we propose that such impression-management considerations can also end up guiding the content that investors transmit via word of mouth and inadvertently lead to the propagation of noise.
 We analyze server-log data from one of the largest investment-related websites in the United States, as well as experimental data.
 Consistent with our proposition, we find that investors more frequently share articles more suitable for impression management despite such articles less accurately predict returns.
 Additional analyses suggest that high levels of sharing can lead to overpricing.